-When I went to elementary school on Beach there were just four or five African-American kids in our group.
-I remember this only because I found out later that there were very few black families on and the kids in our class were the children of teachers on Miami Beach that were able to bring their kids with them.
+When I went to elementary school on Miami Beach there were just four or five African-American kids in our group.
+I remember this only because I found out later that there were very few black families on South Beach and the kids in our class were the children of teachers on Miami Beach that were able to bring their kids with them.

 When I got to seventh grade the school board integrated the Miami-Dade school system and black kids were bussed across Biscayne Bay to Miami Beach.
 This redistricting immediately changed our student census from about 50/50 Hispanic and Jewish kids (with the occasional white Christian students and some Jewbans sprinkled in for good measure) to roughly 1/3 Cuban, 1/3 Jewish, 1/3 African-American.

 Of course the groups mixed together warily.
-If being 13 to 15 isn’t an awkward enough time already, imagine what it was like to suddenly find yourself in a brand-new environment with brand-new kids and brand-new expectations.
-As I remember it, the transition was a bit rocky for almost everyone involved.
+If being 13 to 15 isn’t an awkward enough time already, imagine what it was like to suddenly find yourself in a -new environment with brand-new kids and brand-new expectations.
+As I remember it, the transition was a bit for almost everyone involved.

 But there was one oasis of calm in the swirling sea of turmoil – the music department.
 Kids in band and orchestra were there not just because their friends participated or because it was required but because they played an instrument and were interested in music.
 More importantly, there was a merit system based solely on talent and ability where race, religion, and upbringing didn’t matter.
 Finally, our two instructors represented our student body – bandleader Mr. Martin was white and orchestra director Mr. McCall was black.
 Because of this, I remember the band room as a relatively calm place where everyone got along and became friends.